MattKayDev/iPOS/README.md

   - Add possibility for the user to add more buttons
   - Give user option to change the prices
   - Add API to connect to UBER Eats/Deliveroo/JustEat
+  - Add possiblity to dial number on the phone by clicking in the app